-I most recently worked as a Software Engineering Tech Intern at Digitas for the Intel account.
-Prior to that, I was an undergraduate VC Intern with Chicago Ventures, and a Marketing Intern alongside the amazing team at the Polsky Center for Entrepreneurship and Innovation.
+Prior to that, I worked as a software engineering intern at Digitas for the Intel account.
+I was also an undergraduate VC intern with Chicago Ventures, and a marketing intern alongside the amazing team at the Polsky Center for Entrepreneurship and Innovation.

-On campus at UChicago, I helped lead Midway Ventures, a student-run startup consulting group that teaches undergraduates about venture capital financing.
+On campus at UChicago, I led Midway Ventures, a student-run startup consulting group that teaches undergraduates about venture capital financing.
 I built the Midway website myself during the summer of 2018.